mishadcf/hangman/README.md

 ## Milestone 5:
 - Used code from class definition in Milestone 4
-- Define a new function play_game, which creates a Hangman class instance as defined in milestone_4
+- Define a new function play_game, which creates a Hangman class instance as defined in milestone_4 and manages execution of the game
-- Corrected the code to include a flag game_over, which ends the while True loop at the appropriate moments (when player wins or loses the game)
+- Corrected the code to include a flag game_over, which ends the while True loop at the appropriate moments (when player wins or loses the game).
+It seems milestone_4 would not break the while True loop correctly